shah-zeb-naveed/data-science-notes/README.md

 47. Deployment:
  - if updated model on new data distribution, test on recent data "backtesting" in "addition" to static test set. recent data could be corrupted.
  - shadow deployment: expensive coz doubles inference cost
- - a/b testing: if model 1 (A and B) is upstream dor model 2, then keep switching A and B (like on alternating days). ensure randomness in traffic routing. calculate sample size based on power analysis (MDE, alpha rate, power or 1-beta, expected variance).
+ - a/b testing: ensure randomness in traffic routing. calculate sample size based on power analysis (MDE, alpha rate, power or 1-beta, expected variance).
 Historic growth will define how long to run the experiment for.
-Error rate (0.05) means we might just pick a wrong model by chance. also possible in batch predictions. it is stateless (does not consider model's current performance).
+Error rate (0.05) means we might just pick a wrong model by chance.
+   - if model 1 (A and B) is upstream for model 2, then keep switching A and B (like on alternating days).
+   - **also possible in batch predictions. it is stateless (does not consider model's current performance).???**
- - back testing: b/a test to validate a/b results if it's too optimistic
+ - back testing: b/a test to validate a/b results if it's too optimistic (sanity check)
- - long-running a/b test: to measure user retention. can also be done via backtest???
+ - long-running a/b test: to measure user retention. **can also be done via backtest???**
  - Canary release (safe-rollout): simialr to A/B testing but doesn't have to be random. e.g. releasing to less critical/low risk markets first.
  - Interleaving, instead of spliting user groups, serve both models to each user and measure user preferences.
 May not be tied to actual core performance metrics (not sure what was meant by this statement).
 Need to make sure there is no position bias, by encoding position or by picking A or B with equal probability.
-Just like drafting process in sports.
  - bandits: each model a slot machine. requests served to the model with best current performance while also exploring along the way. maximizing predicition accuracy for users. requires online, preferable short/explicit feedback, a mechanism to keep track of each model's current performance and routing requests. similar to exploration-exploitation strategy in reinforcement leanring. e.g. e-greedy.
 Other exploration algos include Thompson Sampling, Upper Confidence Bound.
    - require less data but are complex
-   - Contextual bandits as an exploration strategy - contextual bandits determine payout of each action like item. can have partial feedback problem (badnit feedback).
-   - less adopted in industry except top-tech.
+   **- Contextual bandits as an exploration strategy - contextual bandits determine payout of each action like item. can have partial feedback problem (badnit feedback). less adopted in industry except top-tech.???**

 48. Infra/Tooling
   - storage/compute. we cannot stop 1 container in 2-container pod. in addition to RAM, bandwidth/IO is also important. ops are measured in FLOPS (floating point ops per second).
 If 1 million FLOPS hardware but app/job runs 0.3, then utilization is 30%. but since it's definition is ambiguous, it's not very useful.
 Often vCPU used (approx. half of physical core). for companies that grow by a lot, cloud costs can be as high as 50% of their revenue which makes them go back to private data centers (cloud repatriation).
 Companies use hybrid approach.
 Multi cloud is also popular to avoid "vendor lock-in".
 Standardizing dev env is critical and cloud-based envs help.
   - resource management. pre-cloud era demanded resource utilization. with cloud/elastic, can just scale up esp. if engineers prodictivity is more important.
-A Scheduler helps cron by bringing in dependeny management.
+  - A Scheduler helps cron by bringing in dependeny management.
 An Orchestrator is concerned with "where" to get thos eresources.
 "Schedulers deal with job-type abstractions such as DAGs, priority queues, user-level quotas (i.e., the maximum number of instances a user can use at a given time), etc. Orchestrators deal with lower-level abstractions like machines, instances, clusters, service-level grouping, replication, etc....... ".
 Schedulers for periodical jobs and orchestrators for services where long-running server responds to requests.
 Used interchangebly since features oberlap and orchestrators like Airflow have their own schedulers.
     - workflow management tools have schedulers that define tasks and then work with underlying orchestrator to execture jobs. orchestrators often have an instance pool.
       - airflow was pioneer (config-as-code)and had drawbacks (difficulty setting up diff containers for diff tasks, not parametric, static)
       - perfect (dynamic, parametrized, config-as-code)